Return on Equity

 Reasons for ROE Reduction

-A company may lower its ROE because it has recently undertaken a large acquisition and have funded the purchase by issuing more shares.
+A company may cause its ROE to be lowered because it has recently undertaken a large acquisition and funded the purchase by issuing more shares.

 The increase in the number of shares has the effect of lowering the ROE and ROC, one hopes in the short term.
 The benefits of these acquisitions may not yet had the chance to flow through to earnings.

-So it is important to check the background and announcements that companies make in order to have a better understanding of what they are doing and what effect this may have, if any, on the return on equity.
+So I check the background and announcements that companies make in order to have a better understanding of what they are doing and what effect this may have, if any, on the return on equity.

-Their performance in quickly enhancing returns from any previous acquisitions may provide some confidence as to their ability to add value from current take-overs.
+Their performance in quickly enhancing returns from any previous acquisitions may provide some confidence as to their ability to add value from recent take-overs.

 Keeping an eye on how a company's ROE grows or fades over a number of years provides an indication on whether the company is adding value or running out of steam.